Learn about Revenue Operations (RevOps) as a strategy to align siloed revenue teams within B2B and B2C companies and unify revenue goals and targets.

-- Get a quick look at your projected revenue, especially in a new company – The quick and easy calculations for run rate revenue lends itself well to gauging your company’s current and future financial health if sales continue along the same trajectory.
+- Get a quick look at your projected revenue, especially in a new company: The quick and easy calculations for run rate revenue lend itself well to gauging your company’s current and future financial health if sales continue along the same trajectory.

 On the other hand, be skeptical of higher-than-average run rate revenue figures.
 A number of factors, including one-time sales, seasonality, or market trends, could lead to higher-than-expected run rates that don’t pan out.